snewell/jenkins-workflow/docs/getting-started.rst

 Installing
 ----------
-These scripts are designed to be used via the `Pipeline Global Library`_'s internal git repository; it may be possible to use another method (e.g., dynamic library), but those methods haven't been tested.
+These scripts are designed to be used via the `Pipeline Global Library`_'s internal git repository.
+It should work fine as a geneirc shared library (nothing in the scripts assume they're part of the internal git repo), but that method hasn't been tested as thorougly.

 1. Clone this repo to a local system (:code:`git clone https://github.com/snewell/jenkins-workflow.git`).